e-oj/Fawn/README.md

 ## <a name="misc"></a>Miscellaneous

 ### Using the result of previous steps in subsequent steps
   You might want to use the result of a previous step in a subsequent step.
-You can do this using an object with the key "$ojFuture".
+You can do this using a template object with the key "$ojFuture".
 Syntax: {$ojFuture: "indexOfStep.resultProperty1.property2.-----.propertyN"}.
 Here's how:

   ```javascript
   task.save("Kids", {name: {full: "Brody Obi"}}) //result will be {_id: someMongoId, name: {full: "Brody Obi"}}